 You need to remember that the current mobile market is filled with revolutionary and innovative solutions.
 You are not the only one vying for users’ attention, which makes it tough to stand out from the crowd.

-That is exactly why in this article, I will walk you through the best strategies on how to get more app downloads and boost your mobile app conversion rate.
+That is exactly why in this article, I will walk you through the best strategies on how to get more app downloads, increase app user engagement and boost your mobile app conversion rates.

 Let’s bring your app into the spotlight!